 I. Don’t.
 Like.
 Her.
 Even.
 More.
 Now.

-Listen, I am not upset or jealous because she is rich or anything.
-I am developing as much as the next asshole, but her vibe just strikes me in such a visceral way.
+Listen, I’m not jealous because she is rich.
+I am evolving as much as the next person, but her vibe just strikes me in such a visceral way.

 Do you get bad vibes from people?
 Like, people who lots of other people like?
 But you can’t stand that person?
 Then you feel like there is something wrong with YOU?